paw-ryan/DataScience-Portfolio/README.md

 *Skills: Pearson chi-squared statistic, null hypothesis testing, odds ratio, logistic regression, adjusted/unadjusted probability, confidence intervals, contingency table analysis, log likelihood/AIC, Hosmer-Lemeshow (HL) test, Cochran-Mantel-Haenszel statistics, confounding variables, confirmatory factor analysis (CFA), multivariate analysis of variance (MANOVA)*

 ## Machine Learning
-- Breast Cancer Wisconsin Dataset: This data included breast cancer characteristics from a digitized image of a fine needle aspirate (FNA) of a breast mass.
-K-nearest neighbors was trained, hypertuned, and tested to determine if it performs well at predicting malignant tumors.
+- Breast Cancer Wisconsin Dataset: This dataset included breast cancer characteristics from a digitized image of a fine needle aspirate (FNA) of a breast mass.
+K-nearest neighbors (KNN), support vector machine (SVM), and random forest (RF) was trained, hypertuned, and tested to determine if it performs well at predicting malignant tumors.

-*Skills: data auditing, regulatory compliance, quality assurance reporting*
+- IBM HR Analytics Employee Attrition & Performance: An analysis was conducted on employee attrition and performance data using machine learning and ensemble methods.
+The objective was to determine which model performs best at predicting employee attrition.
+The following methods were trained and tested: Decision tree, random forest, bagging, AdaBoost, AdaBoost+RandomForest, gradient boosting classifer, and XGBoost.

+*Skills: Sklearn, K-nearest neighbors, Random Forest, GridSearchCV, *

 ## Data Audit Reports
 - AnyState Veterans of Foreign Wars: A data audit report was created for AnyState Veterans of Foreign Wars.
 To improve the effectiveness of AnyState's solicitation campaigns, a predictive model will be built and score their marketing database.
 This data audit report is the first step to audit the data to support this model building effort.